The Bankrate promise

 Within your card issuer portal, you’ll see information and resources to help you use your card rewards, benefits and perks in the best way possible.
 Here, you can explore all the ways you can redeem your rewards.
 These options usually include shopping, gift cards, statement credits and more.
 You may also gain access to exclusive experiences, event tickets or other premium services and products offered through your card issuer.

 You should also see a place to book travel, which is where the real redemption value lies.
-Often, you’ll see options for airline tickets, hotels, cruise lines and rental cars, and you’ll be able to book your travel with rewards, cash or a combination of both.
+Often, you’ll see options for airline tickets, hotels, cruise lines and rental cars, and you can book your travel with rewards, cash or a combination of both.
 If you want to book travel accommodations through the issuer’s portal, you’ll have to be signed in to your account.
 Then, you can transfer your credit card rewards to travel partners or book travel accommodations directly in the portal.

 Here’s what else to know about scoring flexible pricing and availability by booking travel through your card issuer portal.